Mobile Application - Moderator

 2. If an event has already been scheduled for a particular time and date, that time and date will not be available in the date picker.

-3. Users will be notified that the event was successfully scheduled:
+3. Users will be notified that the event was successfully scheduled.

 Start an Event

 All ATOM connections and configuration must be done prior to starting an event.
 See Network Administrator's Guide for more information.
 Make sure the mobile device is connected to the same WiFi network as the ATOM before attempting to start an event if moderating the event from a mobile device.
-Differences in online and local events are noted.
+The Moderator may switch between ATOMs if there are multiple devices in a venue.

-2. A list of events previously-synced to the selected ATOM will be shown.
+1. Connect to the desired ATOM.
+A list of events previously-synced to the selected ATOM will be shown.

-NOTE: Events created on the Moderator's mobile will be shown as well, even if they have not been pushed to an ATOM.
+Note: Events created on the Moderator's mobile will be shown as well, even if they have not been pushed to an ATOM.
 By default these events will be started on whatever ATOM the mobile is connected to.

 Moderator and Participant PIN Codes